We have two new exciting developments to share with you:

 - Two ‘sharing events’ in York.
 Where we were joined on the day by a small group of colleagues from a local council, the voluntary sector and the independent sector; together we explored the emerging framework for evaluating Rv.

-If you’d like to join the growing network of people interested in this work, to receive a copy of material from the November day, or to have a discussion with a member of the WSP team, please contact us at firstname.lastname@example.org.
+If you’d like to join the growing network of people interested in this work or to have a discussion with a member of the WSP team, please contact us via firstname.lastname@example.org

 Read our blogs: